 A Bar or Bat Mitzvah is a genuinely beautiful rite of passage.
 It is indeed much more than just a series of lessons and a ceremony shared with loved ones.
-The ceremony is the culmination of experiences that lead up to it – perhaps having participated in the B’Nei Mitzvah Program, having attended services, having had the opportunity to spend one-on-one time with Rabbi Shneur talking, going for walk or bike ride and more.
+The ceremony is the culmination of experiences that lead up to it – perhaps having participated in the B’Nei Mitzvah Program, having attended services and having had the opportunity to spend one-on-one time with Rabbi Gabi.
 It also marks the beginning of all that comes next; after all even though the young person is officially an adult in Jewish law after their Bar or Bat Mitzvah he or she is still just at the beginning of discovering their identity, what’s important and how their Jewish identity fits in with their overall sense of self.

 At ARK Centre an individual’s Bar or Bat Mitzvah is a time when a young person is invited to learn and to question, to become involved and to take it upon him or herself to determine what kind of active participation in the Jewish community is going to be truly meaningful to them.